JRCSTU/wltp/README.rst

-You then provide the model to the :class:`~wltp.experiment.Experiment` constructor where default values for the model are filled in and gets validated:
+You then provide the model to the :class:`~wltp.experiment.Experiment` constructor where default values for the model are filled in and then gets validated by a pre-defined :term:`JSON-schema`:

 .. doctest::